About Gabrielle

 Events & News

-Gabrielle’s Angel Foundation for Cancer Research raised more than $3 million at Angel Ball on October 23rd at Cipriani Wall Street, hosted by co-founders, songwriter Denise Rich and her daughters Daniella Rich Kilstock and Ilona Rich Schachter.
-Click through for the full event recap!
+Gabrielle’s Angel Foundation for Cancer Research celebrated the 26th annual Angel Ball in New York City on October 29th hosted by co-founders, songwriter Denise Rich and her daughters Daniella Rich...

 Fiscal responsibility